fharris/oke-oidcs-gcp/README.md

   --display-name="OKE Workload Service Account"
 ```

-The following command grants the service account named oke-workload-sa the Storage Object Viewer role on the entire oke-oidc-gcp project.
+The following command grants the service account named oke-workload-sa the Storage Object Admin role on the entire oke-oidc-gcp project.
+We should be able to create buckets and push data into the buckets:

 ```
   gcloud projects add-iam-policy-binding projects/oke-oidc-gcp \
   --member="serviceAccount:oke-workload-sa@oke-oidc-gcp.iam.gserviceaccount.com" \
-  --role="roles/storage.objectViewer"
+  --role="roles/storage.objectAdmin"
 ```

-This command grants a specific Kubernetes service account (identified by its unique Workload Identity Pool member string) the permission to impersonate a particular Google Cloud service account ( oke-workload-sa@oke-oidc-gcp.iam.gserviceaccount.com ).
-The role granted, roles/iam.workloadIdentityUser , is specifically designed for this impersonation, allowing applications running in the Kubernetes cluster (using that Kubernetes service account) to effectively "act as" the Google Cloud service account and access Google Cloud resources based on the Google Cloud service account's permissions, without needing traditional service account keys.
-The --condition=None explicitly states that no additional conditions are placed on this binding.
+This command grants a specific Kubernetes service account (created in point 1.2 and identified by its unique Workload Identity Pool member string) the permission to impersonate a particular Google Cloud service account ( oke-workload-sa@oke-oidc-gcp.iam.gserviceaccount.com ).
+The role granted, roles/iam.workloadIdentityUser , is specifically designed for this impersonation, allowing applications running in the Kubernetes cluster using the oke-gcp-sa service account,) to effectively "act as" the Google Cloud service account and access Google Cloud resources based on the Google Cloud service account's permissions, without needing traditional service account keys.

 ```
 gcloud iam service-accounts add-iam-policy-binding \